H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 Subsequent chapters will build on this foundation to describe how other components, such as global mode controllers and executive routing services, use introspective state as part of broader feedback loops.

-## 4.4 13 Hippocampus And Memory Consolidation
+## 4.4 14-hippocampus-and-memory-consolidation.md

-# 13. Hippocampus and Memory Consolidation
+# 14. Hippocampus and Memory Consolidation

 This chapter describes how recent activity is turned into durable records in the system’s long-term stores.
 The design borrows the idea of a hippocampal buffer that receives short-lived experiences, decides what matters, and then writes compact, structured traces into more stable memory.
 Here this is implemented as a set of pipelines that operate over interaction logs, introspective records, vector collections, and spatial features.